soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 $ docker run -it --rm ubuntu bash
 ```
 where
-- `-it` is short for `--interactive --tty` and starts the container in interactive mode
+- `-it` is short for `--interactive --tty` which starts the container in interactive mode and lets you enter text via the terminal
 - `--rm` deletes the container after it exits (but not the image)
 - `ubuntu` is the name of the image
 - `bash` is the command executed when the container starts<br>